-Nicholas Yeager creates work by employing papermaking, lettering, printmaking, type design, bookbinding, engraving, metalsmithing, and woodworking techniques to create book related art.
+Nicholas Yeager's work integrates papermaking, lettering, printmaking, type design, bookbinding, engraving, metalsmithing, and woodworking techniques to create book related art.

-Recently he has been making paper to investigate 19th century innovations in watermark technology as well as hand papermaking techniques leading up to machine-made paper.
-A recent project making wove paper with ruled-line watermarks offers instruction on how this type of paper was made for use as stationery at the end of the 18th century.
+Currently, his work involves emulating 19th century innovations in watermark technology, as well as hand paper-making techniques.
+A recent project making wove paper with ruled-line watermarks offers instruction on how this type of paper was made for use as stationery prior to the development of ruling pen machines.

 Percussive Roman is a typeface that inverts and plays with the conventions of printing.
 In 2015, Nicholas Yeager traveled across the US on a motorcycle, visiting 13 libraries.
 His blog, Motoscribeni describes some of the items that he found while studying historic calligraphic writing manuals.
 Percussive Roman and its companion Spelling Alphabet are a result of Yeager's research.
 The letters are an interpretation of Giovann Francesco Cresci's inscriptional forms.